jfix/kv3-doc/UserGuide/source/WPloadingprocess.rst

 The use cases are the following :

-	- creation of a "normal" working paper from an xml containing creation of a normal working paper from an xml containing the master language (plus eventually all the language versions)
+	- creation of a "normal" working paper from an xml containing the master language (plus eventually all the language versions)
 	- creation of a second language version of an existing working paper
 	- creation of a "standalone translation" working paper (not attached to the series but isTranslationOf another paper)